scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 Many of the primary underpinnings of the scientific Python stack rely on interfacing with lower-level languages, rather than working with code that is exclusively written in Python.
 There is a longstanding tradition of libraries and API's that mix Python, C, C++, and Fortran code in order to provide well-optimized algorithms together with simple APIs.
-SciPy, for example, is a collection of algorithms and libraries implemented in a variety of languages that have all been wrapped to provide convenient and usable APIs within Python.
+SciPy [SciPy]_, for example, is a collection of algorithms and libraries implemented in a variety of languages that have all been wrapped to provide convenient and usable APIs within Python.
 Because the need to create such extension modules is so prevalent, a variety of wrapping mechanisms have been introduced that aid in the creation of Python bindings for a given package.
-F2PY, Fwrap, Cython, SWIG, CFFI, ctypes, and several other packages have all seen extensive use in recent years.
+F2PY [F2PY]_, Fwrap, Cython [Cython]_, SWIG [SWIG]_, CFFI, ctypes, and several other packages have all seen extensive use in recent years.

 It is often said that, if Python isn't fast enough for a particular piece of code, getting more speed is simply a matter of writing a little extra code in a different language, exposing it to Python, and adapting the existing code to use the new external piece.
 In practice, however, moving even small parts of a larger algorithm from Python to C can prove far more challenging that we often admit.